nitaybz/homebridge-sensibo-ac/README.md

 If your unit **FAN** mode in the Sensibo app, this plugin will create a fan accessory in the Home app to control the FAN mode of your device.
 It will include all the fan speeds and swing possibilities available from Sensibo.

-To disable the extra fan accessory, add `"disableFan": true` to your config. `modesToExclude` will overwrite this setting.
+To remove the separate **Fan** accessory, add `"disableFan": true` to your config. `modesToExclude` will overwrite this setting.

 ***This setting is deprecated, please use `modesToExclude` instead***

 ### Auto & Fan speeds

 Fan speed steps are determined by the steps you have available in the Sensibo app.
-Since Home app control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
+Since the Home app control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
 If "Auto" speed is available in your setup, setting the fan speed to 0, will set the unit to "Auto" speed.

 *Note: There is a known issue where setting your fan to Auto (0) may result in a subsequent Off command being ignored.
 Triggering the Off command a second time should update the unit correctly.*